jemex/shoppincart-mdb/NOTES.md

 ### Total Price

-- Make total price function that takes items Queue as input
+- getTotal function in our IItemStore Interface
 - Returns integer as total price
-- Use in printReceipt function
+- Use in getReceipt function

 ### Print items in scanned order

-- Rewrite HashMap to a Queue Data Structure with Item Object as DataType
+- Create a QueueItemStore class
 - Rewrite addItem and printReceipt
 - Print by taking item one by one out of Queue